shunny2/jwt-mongoose/README.md

 ## About Application

-An application made with Nodejs and Express to perform a JSON Web Token authentication flow.
+An application made with Nodejs, Express, and Mongoose to perform a JSON Web Token authentication flow.

 API Documentation is available at: [/api/v1/docs](http://localhost:9000/api/v1/docs/)